 A really good garden vegetable noodle soup brimming with flavor and comfort to carry you through the winter months.
 Easy and oh so delicious, just the way grandma used to make it.

 Vegetable Noodle Soup

-A simple classic vegetable soup that is both nutritious and comforting, something wholesome and meatless to feed the belly and nourish the soul.
-This naturally vegan soup is as good as it gets, the best alternative to chicken noodle soup without any of the cholesterol.
+A simple classic veggie soup that is both nutritious and comforting, something wholesome and meatless to feed the belly and nourish the soul.
+This naturally vegan and vegetarian soup is as good as it gets, the best alternative to chicken noodle soup without any of the cholesterol.

 What are the best noodles for soup?